• Raag Gangeshwari •

 S-G-m-P-d-n-S

-Like Parameshwari and Rangeshwari, Gangeshwari (‘Lord of the Ganges River’) was created in 1968 via murchana rotation of Ravi Shankar’s Kameshwari (itself dreamed up during a car ride through Bengal).
-Its unique swara set, lacking in reflective symmetries, most closely resembles a ‘no Re’ version of either Charukeshi or Basant Mukhari (or alternatively, ‘Gopika Basant shuddha Ga’).
-Like the rest of its murchana quartet, Gangeshwari’s phraseology remains uncodified and unusually open, with little risk of over-trespassing the bounds of other ragas.
+Like Parameshwari and Rangeshwari, Gangeshwari (‘Lordess of the Ganges River’) was created by Ravi Shankar in 1968, via murchana rotation of his newly-invented Kameshwari (itself dreamed up during a car ride through Bengal).
+Its unevenly-spaced shadav scale (prakriti with some forms of Sundarkauns) most closely resembles a ‘no Re’ version of either Charukeshi or Basant Mukhari (or alternatively, ‘Gopika Basant shuddha Ga’) – with an ‘all-shuddhapoorvang (SGm) and ‘all-komaluttarang (PdnS).
+Like the rest of its murchana set, its phraseology remains open and uncodified, with little risk of trespass on the bounds of other ragas – refer to recent renditions by Partho Sarothy and Chris Stephens.
+Also see an array of other Ravi-authored forms including Jogeshwari, Mohankauns, Bairagi, Bairagi Todi, Ahir Lalit, and Pancham se Gara – as well as Ganga: a 2018 invention of Shankar’s santoor student Tarun Bhattacharya, also composed in honour of the Holy River (soon followed by his Triveni: “a tribute to the three rivers of India: the Ganga, Yamuna, & Narmada”).

 Raga Megalist (365+) •